 Here the summers are longer and hotter, with at least five or six dry months.
 In the south the winter is mild and quite dry, with lower rainfall than in the rest of the country.

-How about the islands?
+Climate in Portugal: how about the islands?

 Azores archipelago: Oceanic